cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/learners/setup.md

 ### Deploying resources: Terraform

 This tutorial uses Terraform scripts to facilitate the creation and deletion of GCP resources.
-Install it to your Linux distribution following [these instructions](https://developer.hashicorp.com/terraform/install).
+Install it following [these instructions](https://developer.hashicorp.com/terraform/install) (WSL2 users should follow the Linux instructions).

+### Optional for building a customized CMSSW container image: Docker

+This tutorial uses a CMSSW open data container image with the [pfnano producer code](https://opendata.cern.ch/record/12504) downloaded and compiled.
+You do not need to install Docker to use it in the context of this tutorial.
+You need Docker, if you want to modify the code with your selections and build a new container image.

 ### Optional for building an image disk: go

+A secondary boot disk image with the CMSSW container image preinstalled makes the processing workflow step start immediately.
+Otherwise, the image needs to be pulled at the start of the processing step and done for each cluster node separately.

+This disk image can be created and stored using GCP resources.
+A `go` script is [available](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/tools/gke-disk-image-builder) for creating the image.
+To run it, install `go` following [these instructions](https://go.dev/doc/install) (WSL2 users should follow the Linux instructions).